How Do I Get a Death Certificate in Colorado?

 The Colorado Department of Public Health and Environment - Vital Records has death records from 1900 to present.
 Death certificates prior to 1908 are held by Colorado State Archives Records become public 75 years after the date of death.

 The number of certified copies depends on the deceased's accounts and assets.
 Banks, insurance companies, government agencies, and retirement plans each typically require an original certified copy.
 Most families need between 8 and 15 copies.
-The Colorado executor checklist lists each step of the estate settlement process to help determine the right number.
+The Colorado estate settlement plan lists each step of the estate settlement process to help determine the right number.

 In-depth guides covering Colorado probate laws, trust requirements, and estate planning strategies.